reschjonas/Entropia/TECHNICAL_OVERVIEW.md

 ## 6. Lifecycle

 1. **Creator**
-   1. Generates a room ID & binds a UDP socket.
+   1. Generates a room ID & starts a QUIC listener on a UDP port.
    2. Advertises via discovery layer.
-   3. Waits for announcements; sends its own once a datagram is received.
+   3. Waits for an incoming QUIC connection; sends its own announcement once a peer connects.
 2. **Joiner**
    1. Resolves the creator's address via discovery (or manual CLI arg).
-   2. Dials the UDP address; immediately sends its announcement.
+   2. Dials the peer's QUIC address; immediately sends its announcement over a new stream.
    3. Performs key exchange once creator's announcement is verified.
 3. **Chatting** – Both sides encrypt/sign every message and verify/decrypt on receipt.
 4. **Rotation** – After 15 min, new Kyber ephemerals are generated and exchanged.